CapSens/cappuccino/README.md

 ```

 ### Manual download
-Every new Cappuccino version is released using Github Releases and latest release download links are available here:
+Every new Cappuccino version is released using Github Releases and the latest release download links are available here:
 ```
 https://github.com/CapSens/cappuccino/releases/latest
 ```

-Here is are all available plateforms:
+Here are all available plateforms:
 ```
 i386
 amd64